My weight loss story will never end, an honest update

 I am happy in my life but I need to become happy in myself once again.
 That means I need to eat properly again and stop stuffing my face!

 I did this once and I can do this again!
 I’m not a failure I succeeded once and I have significantly less to lose this time so I will do it again!
-I really hope you continue to read my blog and follow my journey as well as read all the other things I share.
+I really hope you continue to read my blog, follow me on Facebook and read all the other things I share.

-With my love of writing, I will always be as open and honest with my readers as I can!
+With my love of writing, I will always be as open and honest about my weight loss story with my readers as I can!
 Please feel free to share this with anyone you know who is struggling so they know they are not alone.
-My story will never end.
+My weight loss story will never end.